 From Transducers to Conduits and Back Again

-Not too long ago, I wrote a blogpost that proposed the following claim: That conduits and transducers are the same thing.
-In that blogpost, I said that a Conduit-like library would be interesting to look at in Clojure, if only for readability.
+Not too long ago, I wrote a blog post that proposed the following claim: That conduits and transducers are one and the same.
+In that blog post, I said that a Conduit-like library would be interesting to look at in Clojure, if only for readability.
 Well, I have just implemented such a library: clj-conduit.

 The general idea of a conduit-like library is to have two “primitives” you can

 yield.
 The naming is rather arbitrary; they might as well

 have been named

 send.
 As you would expect,